cjoakim/azure-cosmosdb/presentations/3_05_multi_region.md

 - Enables your data to be locally accessed by your app and customers; reduces latency
 - Single-master or Multi-Master
 - There is an egress charge
+- You can simulate a regional outage to test business continuity

 See https://docs.microsoft.com/en-us/azure/cosmos-db/distribute-data-globally